jisooleeworks/blog-site/_posts/2022-07-15-hacker-statistics-simulation-of-data-acquisition.md

 ```

 ## Is the amount of rainfall in November and June different?
 Suppose we have a dataset, a record of the amount of rainfall during November and June.
 To see if these months have different amount of rainfall indeed, we set the following hypothesis to test:

 $$
 H_0: \mu_{nov} = \mu_{jun}\newline
 H_1: \mu_{nov} \not = \mu_{jun}
 $$

 To do the test with hacker stats, we need to generate many sets of data considering the null hypothesis is true.
 As a simulation method, there is permutation resampling: merge the two data sets, and iteratively divide the all values into two groups of the same sizes as the two data sets, in every possible way (every possible permutation)[2].
-For each iteration, the difference of the two groups' means is calculated, and we finally check where the observed difference locates in the distribution of these calculated differences.
+For each iteration, the difference of the two groups' means is calculated, and we finally check where the observed difference locates in the distribution of these simulated differences.

 ```python
 diff_observed = np.mean(rain_june) - np.mean(rain_november)